 la s.id, t.e.userInput, t.e2.answerText: t.e.userInput != "" limit 30

 The result of the query is to list 30 input/output pairs, along with the ID of the session they belong to:

 Please visit the pages under Query Syntax to discover more detailed information about the various parts of this query, as well as additional possibilities in formulating your own queries.

-In the how to pages we show you useful kinds of queries that you can run using TQL.
-These are the kinds of queries that nearly every project will need at some time or another.
-The use cases we cover include how to
+In the How to pages we show you various useful kinds of queries that you can run using TQL.
+These are the kinds of queries that nearly every project will need at some point or another.
+The use cases we cover include how to:

-Here are some quick steps to guide you to the log data source where you can write you queries.
+Here are some quick steps to guide you to the Log Data Source where you can write your queries.
 We also show this in one of our videos under analyze log data.

 Now you are viewing the LDS and can write your queries or run pre-defined queries, etc.